Alpha Kappa Alpha Sorority, Incorporated® Sigma Lambda Omega Chapter

 PRIVACY POLICY

-Alpha Kappa Alpha Sorority, Incorporated Sigma Lambda Omega Chapter recognizes the need for protection and privacy on the Internet.
+Alpha Kappa Alpha Sorority, Incorporated® Sigma Lambda Omega Chapter recognizes the need for protection and privacy on the Internet.
 You may visit us anonymously at https://www.aka-slo.com ...[read more]

 DISCLAIMER

-Alpha Kappa Alpha Sorority, Inc. is not responsible for the design nor content of these web pages.
+Alpha Kappa Alpha Sorority, Incorporated®. is not responsible for the design nor content of these web pages.
 They are the sole property and responsibility of the Sigma Lambda Omega Chapter who hosts and maintains this website.

-Site last updated, January 2020
+Site last updated, June 2025

 CONTACT US